ssfc/npbenchmark/npbenchmark-main/travel_thief/2014 A Comprehensive Benchmark Set and Heuristics for the Traveling Thief Problem.md

 Mi = {1, . . . , mi}  // Every city i but the first contains a set of items

+Iik:  Each item k positioned in the city i

+pik:  value of item k positioned in the city i

+wik:  weight of item k positioned in the city i

+Iik ∼ (pik, wik)

 ## 3. BENCHMARK SET